Ryu010101/Ryu010101/README.md

 ## **Career as an IT Developer**

-I have been working as a freelance IT developer for **6 years**.
-My recent work focuses on technical support for various projects, including:

-* Backend development
-* New API and maintenance development
-* Refactoring and security enhancements

-I also have extensive experience in frontend development and infrastructure, with a track record of past technical contributions.
-I can handle a wide range of tasks, from **basic design to development, testing, maintenance, and technical consulting**.
+For the past six years, I've worked as a freelance IT developer, building elegant and robust digital solutions.
+My expertise lies in backend systems—designing APIs, refactoring code for peak performance, and implementing security enhancements.
+However, I am a versatile developer with extensive experience in front-end and infrastructure as well, comfortable across the entire project lifecycle, from the initial design blueprint to long-term maintenance.

 **Strengths:**
-* Strong development skills, from basic design to maintenance.
-* Excellent communication skills within project teams, backed by my previous experience in human resources and sales.
+* **Versatile Full-Stack Development:** Proficient in backend, front-end, and infrastructure, with a proven ability to manage projects from initial concept to final deployment and support.
+* **Communication as a Core Skill:** A firm believer that clear communication is as crucial as clean code.
+My background in technical sales helps me bridge the gap between technical and non-technical teams, ensuring everyone is aligned.

 ## **Activities as a Singer-Songwriter**

-On weekends, I am a singer-songwriter with **16 years of experience**.

-* I primarily create original music using DTM (Desktop Music) and distribute it on streaming services.
-I also post "cover song" videos on social media.
-* My career started with street performances in the Tanukikoji shopping arcade in Sapporo, Hokkaido.
-* After performing at numerous live shows and events, I joined an indie label in Tokyo.
-* Currently, I have founded my own independent label, effectively returning to a freelance career.
+Music has been my companion for 16 years.
+My journey began on the streets of Sapporo, a path that led me to performing on stages across Tokyo and eventually signing with an indie record label.
+After three years of valuable experience, I knew I needed to forge my own path to create with complete authenticity.
+Today, I run my own independent label, giving me the freedom to produce music that is truly honest and uniquely mine.

 **Music Style:**
-* Aggressive sound that combines progressive metal and EDM.
-* My musical concept is the fusion of analog and digital sounds, rooted in influences like **DGM, Avicii, BUMP OF CHICKEN, and Mr.Children**.
+* **A high-energy fusion of Rock, Progressive Metal, and EDM.** I aim to create a unique soundscape inspired by a diverse range of artists, including **DGM, Avicii, BUMP OF CHICKEN, and Mr.Children.**

 ## **Hobbies**

-* My hobbies include **mountain climbing and traveling**.
-* I climb Mt.
-Fuji annually.
-* I have traveled across Japan using the Seishun 18 Kippu and enjoy exploring Tokyo's surrounding areas.
-* I am also a fan of hot springs and enjoy visiting them on my weekends off.
+When I'm not coding or composing, I'm exploring the world around me.
+I am an avid mountain climber and make an annual pilgrimage to the summit of Mt.
+Fuji.
+I love the freedom of the open road (and rail!), having crossed Japan on the "Seishun 18 Kippu" ticket.
+On weekends, you can often find me unwinding and recharging at a local Onsen (hot spring) in Tokyo.

 ## **A Final Note**

-My weekdays begin with the melody of sound, while my weekends are spent chasing summits and stunning landscapes.
-I am always seeking new challenges and striving for continuous growth.
-I pour positive emotions and a spirit of adventure into my music.

-Music is a way for me to express feelings that words cannot, while climbing and traveling are spaces to reset my mind and nurture new ideas.
-I love sharing my daily joys and discoveries on social media, and I value the connections I make with you.

-Let's embark on this journey together—through music and landscapes.
-If you're interested in connecting, please feel free to reach out!
+My life is a constant adventure, from the melodies that shape my daily routine to the mountain peaks I climb on weekends.
+I pour this sense of wonder and positivity into my music, which serves as a voice for feelings that words alone can't capture.
+For me, hiking and traveling are a form of meditation—a way to reset my mind and find fresh inspiration.

+I love sharing these moments and connecting with new people.
+If you're interested in my work, collaborating on a project, or just sharing stories, I'd love to hear from you.

+Let's start a new adventure together.